 DO YOU THINK I BELIEVE THIS FOR ONE SECOND?
 After nearly 30 years of fighting (losing?) the good fight, I know the one thing we can count on is that garlic mustard will outlive us.
-Thanks to Andre for another great doodle, and for making the slide into the low-light time sunnier that we’d have dared hope.
+Thanks to Andre for another great doodle.
+If you need more than a laugh to cope with your weeds, try these stories:

 If only weeds had feelings!